Harmando-cr/wordsearch/README.md

 }
 ```

-in case you have more than one sequence, it should return an HTTP 200-OK (True), otherwise a
+In case you have more than one sequence, it should return an HTTP 200-OK (True), otherwise a
 403-Forbidden (False)

 The second is the GET service "/stats" that returns a Json with the statistics of the verifications of the matrices: {"count_mutant_dna":40, "count_human_dna":100, "ratio":0.4}.

 "count_mutant_dna" for more than one sequence, "count_human_dna" for the other case.

 This services also has been deployed in a firebase serve, so you can do your request to:
 ```